 The award year for the grant is defined as July 1st to June 30th.
 The total amount of funds allocated by American National University for the grant is $500,000 each award year.
 The availability of the grant will be evaluated at the end of each calendar year.

 The University Transfer Scholarship is designed to enhance collaboration between educational institutions and facilitate continued higher education for international students.
 It is offered to students from Universities and Colleges or English as a Second Language programs within the United States who transfer their I‐20 to American National University.
 The scholarship is a one‐time award of $1,000, credited to the student’s account their first term of enrollment, and is non‐renewable.
-This scholarship may be combined with the Globalization Scholarship and is available to students who enroll prior to October 12, 2021
+The lifetime maximum award may be exceeded by an additional $1,000 in the event a student transfers to American National University or its affiliates due to the completion of a degree.
+This scholarship may not be combined with any other scholarship program and is available to students who enroll prior to May 5, 2024.

 The University Partnership Scholarship is designed to enhance collaboration between educational institutions and facilitate continued higher education for students.
 It is offered to students from Universities and Colleges outside of the United States with whom American National University has signed a Memorandum of Understanding and certain Program Agreements.
 The agreements either relate to joint programs or to the acceptance of academic credits earned in certain other specific programs.